 Here you go!
-I’ve made dinner easy for you – all made in one pot, packed full of nutrition (A grade nutrition rating) with plenty of creamy sauce but without a single drop of cream!
+I’ve made dinner easy for you – a Mushroom and Spinach Orzo all made in one pot, packed full of nutrition (A grade nutrition rating) with plenty of creamy sauce but without a single drop of cream!

 What’s your position on fresh vs frozen spinach?

 I love using fresh spinach in salads.
 But for dishes like this, when the spinach is cooked down and stirred into things, it just doesn’t make sense to me to use fresh spinach.
 You’d need at least 5 bunches (probably more!) of fresh spinach to make this.
 OR 1 box of frozen spinach.

 So for cost and efficiency reasons, I use frozen spinach in this. 🙂